ishanbakshi91/ishanbakshi91/README.md

 - 🌱 I am a Data Science enthusiast.
 I have insights into **Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing** and I am extending myself towards **Data Engineering, Cloud, and DevOps** to achieve a level of Full-Stack Data Science.

-- 👯 I’m looking to collaborate on projects related to Machine learning or statistics in Python
+- 👯 I’m looking to collaborate on projects related to Machine learning or Deep Learning.

 - 👨‍💻 All of my projects are available in my [**Portfolio**](https://ishanbakshi91.github.io/Portfolio/)